Operator scaling dimensions and multifractality at measurement-induced transitions

-We find evidence that the MIPT for generic circuits (with Haar-random unitary gates) belongs to a different universality class than that for Clifford circuits, while both differ from percolation.
+We find evidence that the MIPT for generic circuits belongs to a different universality class than that for Clifford circuits, while both differ from percolation.
 The effective central charge is distinct in the two cases: $c_\mathrm{eff}^H \approx 0.25(3)$ and $c_\mathrm{eff}^C\approx 0.37(1)$, respectively.
 We compare these numerical values to the predictions of large on-site Hilbert space ($d \to \infty$) mappings onto percolation: $c_\mathrm{eff}^{H,d \to \infty} \approx 0.291$ for Haar and $c_\mathrm{eff}^{C,d=2^n \to \infty} \approx 0.365$ for Clifford qudit circuits.
-Dual-unitary circuits have a transition in the generic (Haar) universality class, but (as we discuss below) their symmetries allow us to extract the effective central charge $c^\mathrm{DU}_\mathrm{eff} = 0.24(2)$ and the leading Lyapunov exponents with higher precision.
+Dual-unitary circuits have a transition in the generic universality class, but their symmetries allow us to extract the effective central charge $c^\mathrm{DU}_\mathrm{eff} = 0.24(2)$ and the leading Lyapunov exponents with higher precision.
 We also find evidence that the spectra of operators at MIPTs are distinct from those in the percolation CFT.
 Thus the generic and Clifford MIPTs appear to be governed by two distinct CFTs and differ from any previously known instances.
 Last, we demonstrate multifractality in the generic MIPT in a chain of qubits.

 \emph{From quantum channels to CFTs}.--- Consider a quantum circuit with a fixed set of unitary gates and measurement locations and times.
 The hybrid unitary/measurement dynamics is described through the quantum channel